-Sweet potatoes have different qualities, and they belong to the family of tubers, which are locally available in many parts of the world.
-Sweet potatoes are considered to be one of the healthiest carbohydrate source.
-In many recipe you can replace a regular potato with a sweet potato, and that’s exactly what we are doing.
+Sweet potatoes have different qualities, and they belong to the family of tubers.
+Sweet potatoes are considered to be one of the healthiest carbohydrate sources.
+In many recipes, you can replace a regular potato with a sweet potato, and that’s exactly what we are doing.

 When your masala potato is ready, you can use it as a filling right away.
-To use it as a filling, just top your dosa, pancake, wrap or waffle, and enjoy.
+To use it as a filling, just top your dosa, pancake, wrap, waffle or crepes, and enjoy.
 It tastes best when you also add some fresh herbs on top.
-Overall the recipe is very easy, but it’s this masala potato which gives a recognizible flavour to masala dosa.

 Masala Potato (Dosa Filling)Cuisine: IndianDifficulty: Easy